1912 Alabama Crimson Tide football team: Mississippi A&M

 Alabama had its second consecutive SIAA loss over Mississippi A&M (now Mississippi State University).

 Georgia

 In the Georgia game, the Bulldogs ran a trick play in which they threw the ball to a receiver who was dressed as a waterboy, on the field, carrying a bucket.
 The play did not prove decisive, as Georgia fumbled the ball away soon after, but the Bulldogs won the game after they recovered a botched Alabama field goal and scored in the final minutes.
 Coach Graves accused Coach Cunningham of violating the ethics of the game.

 Tulane

 Alabama had a 7–0 victory over Tulane.
 A 35-yard run by Vandergraaf set up a short touchdown run by Stickney.

-Mississippi
+Ole Miss

 Alabama beat Ole Miss 10–9 after the Rebels missed an extra point and two late field goals.

 Tennessee

 The last win of the year came over Tennessee.

 Sewanee

 The Tide finished the season with a surprising tie against Sewanee in what was the first Alabama football game played at Rickwood Field.
 "There was a saying in the South that all Sewanee had to do to defeat Alabama was to show the Alabamians a purple jersey."